civo/docs/content/docs/compute/custom-image.md

 <Tabs groupId="create-diskimage">
 <TabItem value="cli" label="Civo CLI">

-You can create a new custom disk image by using the `civo diskimage create` command:
+Once the feature is enabled on your CivoStack Enterprise region, you can create a new custom disk image by using the `civo diskimage create` command:

 ```console
 $ civo diskimage create --name ubuntuimage \